Why Therapy?

 Relationship Struggles

-Wondering why you both desire to be in relationship with others, but at the same time feel safer alone and relying only on yourself?
-Maybe you have a pattern of not keeping friends for the long term, struggle to get along with co-workers, or even get into conflicts with total strangers.
-You might feel like no one understands you, that people do not know the “real you”, and if they did, they would not want to be around you anymore.
-At times you feel like you are working so hard to keep these relationships going, and no matter what you do, say, or how you act, you feel like you just cannot “do it right.”
-Each time you think you “failed” it makes it that much harder to try again.
-Understanding where these beliefs come from, and learning why you react as you do, is something that can be accomplished with the right support.
-This can lead to improved connections, feeling relaxed, and finding enjoyment with others.
+Do you ever wonder why you desire relationships with others, yet at the same time feel safer being alone and relying only on yourself?
+Maybe you have a pattern of not maintaining long-term friendships, struggle to get along with co-workers, or even find yourself in conflict with total strangers.
+You might feel like no one truly understands you—that people do not know the “real you”—and if they did, they would not want to be around you.
+At times, it feels like you are working so hard to keep relationships going, and no matter what you do, say, or how you act, it seems like you cannot “do it right.”
+Each time you believe you have “failed,” it becomes that much harder to try again.
+Understanding where these beliefs come from and learning why you react the way you do is something that can be achieved with the right support.
+This can lead to stronger connections, greater ease in relationships, and a deeper sense of enjoyment with others.